 Not liking that scenario?
 Time to talk about where to bug out.

 When the world outside goes crazy, do you really wanna be there to see how things go down?
 Bugging in is great, but when the going gets tough, having an alternative safe location to stay at until things calm down just makes sense.

-Now, we've already put out an article that focused on helping you figure out all the things you need to ask yourself about your BOL and how to choose one in a general sense.
+Now, we already put out an article that focuses on helping you figure out all the things you need to ask yourself about your BOL and how to choose one in a general sense.

 But here, we’ll focus heavily on hard locations.

-If you're a seasoned survivalist, you'd have a bug out location ready; someplace safe and far from the maddening crowd.
-But if you're just starting out on the prepper journey, then this is for you.
+If you’re a seasoned survivalist, you’d have a bug out location ready—someplace safe and far from the maddening crowd.
+But if you’re just starting out on your prepper journey, then this is for you.

 What characteristics does a good BOL have?
 Here are a few to start off with: